ysuzuki19/pcl_tim_grabber/README.md

 $ ./project
 ```
 # NOTE
-Keep in mind that when connecting Tim5XX to your PC, set your PC's IP address to `192.168.0.X`(same LAN group)
+Keep in mind that when connecting Tim5XX to your PC, set your PC's IP address to `192.168.0.X`(same LAN group, X is not 1)